danriedl/engular/adev/src/content/guide/signals/overview.md

 ## Reading signals in `OnPush` components

-When you read a signal within an `OnPush` component's template, Angular tracks the signal as a dependency of that component.
-When the value of that signal changes, Angular automatically [marks](api/core/ChangeDetectorRef#markforcheck) the component to ensure it gets updated the next time change detection runs.
+When you read a signal within an `OnPush` component's template, Engular tracks the signal as a dependency of that component.
+When the value of that signal changes, Engular automatically [marks](api/core/ChangeDetectorRef#markforcheck) the component to ensure it gets updated the next time change detection runs.
 Refer to the [Skipping component subtrees](best-practices/skipping-subtrees) guide for more information about `OnPush` components.

 ## Effects